-The business of one of the REIT's subsidiaries, Slate Office US, is conducted in the U.S., and the REIT may acquire additional U.S. properties in the future.
-Consequently, any income and gains earned, and any expenses and losses incurred, that are attributable to Slate Office US or new U.S. properties will be in U.S. dollars.
-The Canadian dollar is not maintained at a fixed exchange rate compared to foreign currencies but rather the value of the Canadian dollar has a floating exchange rate in relation to the U.S. dollar.
-As a result, the value of an investment in Units, when expressed in Canadian dollars, may fluctuate in accordance with fluctuations in the Canada/U.S. dollar exchange rate, and the value of such investment may be greater or less than that determined only with reference to U.S. dollars.
+The business of one of the REIT's subsidiaries, Slate Office US, is conducted in the U.S. and the business of Slate Office Investment Holdings is conducted in Ireland, and the REIT may acquire additional U.S. or Irish properties in the future.
+Consequently, any income and gains earned, and any expenses and losses incurred, that are attributable to Slate Office US or new U.S. properties will be in U.S. dollars, and those attributable to Slate Office Investment Holdings or new Irish properties will be in Euros.
+The Canadian dollar is not maintained at a fixed exchange rate compared to foreign currencies but rather the value of the Canadian dollar has a floating exchange rate in relation to the U.S. dollar and the Euro.
+As a result, the value of an investment in Units, when expressed in Canadian dollars, may fluctuate in accordance with fluctuations in the Canada/U.S. dollar and the Canada dollar/Euro exchange rate, and the value of such investment may be greater or less than that determined only with reference to U.S. dollars or Euros.
 Accordingly, investors who purchase Units through an investment in Canadian dollars are subject to currency exchange rate risk.